Keyboard shortcuts

 Loading a UQFF model

-To load a UQFF model, one should specify the filename.
+To load a UQFF model, specify the filename of the first (or only) UQFF shard.
 This will be located based on the model ID, and can be loaded locally or from Hugging Face based on the model ID.

 You can find a collection of UQFF models here, which each include a simple command to get started.